Issue Brief 09-20 ARRA Provides New, Expanded Bonding Authority, May 20, 2009

 Other Energy

-February 19, 2010: DOE Announces $8 Million to Support Local Energy Assurance Planning Initiatives The DOE announced the award of more than $8 million in ARRA grants to 43 cities and towns across the country.
+February 19, 2010: DOE Announces $8 Million to Support Local Energy Assurance Planning Initiatives DOE announced the award of more than $8 million in ARRA grants to 43 cities and towns across the country.
 The awarded funds will be used to develop or expand local energy assurance plans, intended to improve electricity reliability and energy security in these communities.
 Follow this link for additional details: http://www.energy.gov/news/8672.htm

-August 12, 2009: State Emergency Preparedness Funding The DOE announced the release of nearly $38 million in ARRA funding to improve state emergency preparedness plans and ensure quick recovery and restoration from any energy supply disruptions.
+August 12, 2009: State Emergency Preparedness Funding DOE announced the release of nearly $38 million in ARRA funding to improve state emergency preparedness plans and ensure quick recovery and restoration from any energy supply disruptions.
 Funds will be used by state governments to hire or retrain staff andexpand state-level capacities to address challenges to the country's energy systems, including emergency situations such as blackouts, hurricanes, ice storms, and disruptions to heating supplies.
 To view a list of all state awards, see: http://www.energy.gov/news2009/7791.htm

 March 8, 2010: NPS Funds Additional Projects The National Park Service (NPS) announced that favorable pricing on its ARRA projects has resulted in savings of more 20%, totaling approximately $129 million.
 NPS will use these savings to fund an additional 30 projects across the country.
 For additional information, including a current list of NPS ARRA projects, follow this link: http://recovery.doi.gov/press/2010/03/129-million-saved-by-national-park-service-will-fund-additional-30-projects-nationwide/